 - Irrespective of your career aspirations, you will have to understand how people are managed and supported in general practice.
 By learning how healthcare is delivered in general practice, you will be better able to support patients in any sector you work in.
 You will be better able to support patients when they transition care settings as well as understanding how to work with the wider multi-disciplinary team to deliver the best outcomes for your colleagues and your patients.

 - The skills you can develop will also help you in delivering care, including your ability to deal with low and medium acuity conditions and manage them autonomously.

 - Learning and applying clinical and physical assessment skills will also better prepare you to undertake an independent prescribing qualification later in your career.

-All the training places in this project will be recruited via Oriel - national recruitment.
-When added to Oriel, all the places will have the prefix HEEGP.
-They can also be found by filtering by number of placements (tick 2, 3 and 4 placements).
+All the training places in this programme will be recruited to via Oriel national recruitment.
+When added to Oriel all the places will have the prefix HEEGP.
+They and can also be found by filtering by number of placements (tick 2, 3 and 4 placements).

 You can also filter by the employer type; either hospital or community pharmacy (primary care) as well as region and location.

 When you click “view details” for any programme you will be able to see more details on the number and type of placements.

-The structure is decided in partnership between the general practice and the employing pharmacy.
+The structure of your training year is decided in partnership between the general practice and the employing pharmacy.
 It is dependent on several factors, including the working pattern of the pharmacist in general practice, the duration of the placement and the number of trainees undertaking the placements.
 The placements in general practice may be a single block or multiple blocks, or the working week might be divided between the different sectors of practice.